christopherarter/arter-blog/src/content/pages/hire-me.md

 - **Testing**: Strong advocate for automated testing and quality assurance
 - **Database Design**: Strong experience in data modeling.

+### Chris, do you only work with Laravel?

+I'm so glad you asked! 😅

+No way.
+I have extensive experience with serverless Node APIs, TypeScript, Vue and React.
+I particularly enjoy building on the edge in Cloudflare Workers.

+JavaScript / TypeScript projects I enjoy:
+- NuxtJS & VueJS
+- React
+- Hono / Cloudflare Workers
+- Vite
+- NestJS & Fastify

 #### Notable Achievements
 - Laravel Core Contributor
 - Author and contributor to several open source packages